Data-free Defense of Black Box Models Against Adversarial Attacks: Introduction

-In order to tackle this problem, our proposed method `\textit{DBMA}' (i.e. \textbf{d}efending \textbf{b}lack box \textbf{m}odels against \textbf{a}dversarial attacks in data-free setup) leverages on the wavelet transforms~\cite{waveletssurvey}.
+In order to tackle this problem, our proposed method `\textit{DBMA}' (i.e., \textbf{d}efending \textbf{b}lack box \textbf{m}odels against \textbf{a}dversarial attacks in data-free setup) leverages on the wavelet transforms~\cite{waveletssurvey}.
 We observe difference between wavelet transform on adversarial sample and original sample (shown in Fig.~\ref{fig:wavelet_bargraph} (B)) , we notice that detail coefficients in high-frequency regions (LH, HL and HH regions) are majorly corrupted by adversarial attacks and the approximate coefficients (LL region) is least affected for level 1 decomposition.
 Similar observation holds even for decomposition on other levels.
 To improve the adversarial accuracy, a naive way would be to completely remove the detail coefficients which can minimize the contamination in adversarial samples but it can lead to a huge drop in clean accuracy as the model predictions are highly correlated with high frequencies~\cite{wang2020high}.
 To avoid that, we assign importance to each of the detail coefficients based on magnitude.
 The least perturbed LL region usually contains higher magnitude coefficients than other regions (Fig.~\ref{fig:wavelet_bargraph} (A)).
 So, we prefer high magnitude detail coefficients.
 However, taking a large number of such coefficients can lead to good clean accuracy but at the cost of low adversarial accuracy due to more contamination.
 On the other hand, taking very few such coefficients can allow lower contamination but results in low clean accuracy.
 Our method judiciously takes care of this trade-off, and carefully selects the required important detail coefficients (discussed in Sec.~\ref{subsec:WCSM}) using the proposed wavelet coefficient selection module (WCSM).
+The wavelet noise remover (WNR) removes noise coefficients by filtering out only the top-$k$\% high magnitude coefficients where optimal $k$ is selected using the WCSM module.
+As a side-effect, a lot of high-frequency content of the image gets lost which reduces the overall discriminability and ultimately results in suboptimal model’s performance.
+To cope up with this reduced discriminability, we introduce a U-net-based regenerator network(Sec.~\ref{subsec:Regenerator_network}), that takes the spatial samples corresponding to selected coefficients as input and outputs the reconstructed image.
+The regenerator network is trained by regularizing the feature and input space of the reconstructed image on the surrogate model.
+In the feature space, we apply cosine similarity and kl-divergence losses to ensure proper reconstruction on clean and adversarial data respectively.
+Besides this, we also regularize the input space using our spatial consistency loss.
+Finally, the WNR module combined with the trained regenerator network is appended before the black-box model.
+The attacker has black-box access to the complete end to end model containing the defense components.